n0mn0m/n0mn0m.github.io/content/_index.md

 Student / Builder / Mentor

-I grew up in rural Kentucky and now enjoy building from Louisville, KY USA.

-Over the ten years of my career I have had the good fortune to work across many domains with a lot of inventive individuals.
+Over the last decade I have had the good fortune to work across many domains with a lot of inventive individuals.
 I have learned a lot from those who have spent the time to introduce me to new ideas and philosophies, and I enjoy every opportunity I have to collaborate with others.